 - Microwave-popped: The method that’s so ubiquitous, you’d be hard-pressed to find a microwave without a "popcorn" button.
-Rather than using store-bought microwavable popcorn, of which there are too many varieties for me to have tested thoroughly here (though we did conduct a taste test back in 2010), I popped my own kernels in a plastic microwave-popcorn container.
+Rather than using store-bought microwavable popcorn, of which there are too many varieties for me to have tested thoroughly here, I popped my own kernels in a plastic microwave-popcorn container.

 The Short Answer

 The tasters were split between two methods for their favorite:

 - Team Light and Crispy preferred popcorn made in the Whirley Pop with just a touch of oil, which was fluffy and had a delicate and crisp texture that made it easy to shove handful after handful into your face.